sseaman/skillVC/example/helloWorld/README.md

 /intents/helloWorldIntent.js
 ```
 /**
- * The current version of SkillVC requires all javascript (filters, intents, and sessionHandlers)
- * to be Objects that can be instantiated.
- * This restriction will be removed in later versions
+ * This is the minimal code version of an intent.
+A more object oriented version in presented in the actual example file
  */
-function helloWorldIntents() {}

-helloWorldIntents.prototype.handleIntent = function(svContext) {
+module.exports = {
-	svContext.callback.success(svContext.appConfig.responseManager.getResponse('helloWorld').renderTell());
+	handleIntent : function(event, context, svContext) {
+		context.succeed(svContext.appConfig.responseManager.getResponse('helloWorld').renderTell());
 	}

-module.exports = helloWorldIntents;
+}
 ```
 ### Step 5 - Model
 The last step is to enter the model information into the Alexa Skill Kit website (developer.amazon.com/edw).
 SkillVC's initializer